Event streamed live from Lisbon, Portugal

-Join this online discussion, question and answer session with experts from industry, policy and academia to help identify the critical science and innovation needed to tackle this global environmental challenge.
+This online discussion, question and answer session with experts from industry, policy and academia helped to identify the critical science and innovation needed to tackle this global environmental challenge.

 - Do we need more evidence on the problem at sea or more on the trade-offs between solutions on land?